Senior Courts Act 2016

 47: Court of Appeal to sit in divisions, or

-"The Court of Appeal is divided into smaller groups of judges to make decisions."
+"The Court of Appeal makes big decisions in smaller groups of judges."

 Part 3Court of Appeal